kimruddock/pawelgrzybek.github.io/_posts/2018-01-29-whats-new-in-ecmascript-2018.md

 ## s (dotAll) flag for regular expressions by Mathias Bynens

 In regular expression patterns, the dot `.` matches any character but it is getting a little bit problematic with astral and line terminator characters.
-The need of matching any character without resorting to cryptic workarounds is very common.
-Other languages like Java, C#, Pearl or PHP has got an implementation of this functionality.
+The need for matching any character without resorting to cryptic workarounds is very common.
+Other languages like Java, C#, Pearl or PHP have got an implementation of this functionality.
 Now it is coming to JavaScript under the `s` flag.

 ```js
 /foo.bar/.test('foo\nbar');